How Do You Prepare HVAC Equipment for a Storm

 Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away during a storm.
 If your area is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

 The safety of you and your family is priority, but if time permits, shut off your heating and air conditioning system and cover the outdoor system with a tarp.
 Make sure you remove the tarp and any debris before you turn your unit back on after a storm.

 When the storm has passed, make sure the system is safe before turning it back on.
 First, verify there are no indicators of damage and clean any debris from around the unit.
 Call Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the equipment.
 Once you’ve had an inspection by a professional, turn the heating and cooling system back on immediately to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.